 You never get a 2nd chance to make a 1st impression, so getting it right the first time is important.
 Here is a quick list of some cheap, but effective fix-ups for your home:

-1) Replace old-fashioned lights with new halogen or LED fixtures
+- Replace old-fashioned lights with new halogen or LED fixtures.

-3) Paint scuffed-up walls, and use modern colors
+- Paint scuffed-up walls, and use modern colors.

-6) Use air-freshener, or bake some cookies or bread.
+- Use air-freshener or bake some cookies or bread.

-Why am I so sure: roughly 90% of buyers are looking for their next home with their own real estate agent.
-That agent is trained to get his buyers the best deal possible.
+Why am I so sure?
+Roughly 90% of buyers are looking for their next home with their own real estate agent.
+That agent is trained to get their buyers the best deal possible.
 If you (as the home seller) are on your own, who is looking out for your best interest?

 Everything from chalk-outlines of bodies on the living room floor, to bloody bathtubs, and reflections of half-naked owners seen in mirrors.
 Not how you would want your home portrayed on the internet!

-This mostly goes hand-in-hand with #3, trying to sell privately.
-Obviously as a private seller, you can't just turn your home over to any stranger who wants to come thru for a look.
+This mostly goes hand-in-hand with #3—trying to sell privately.
+Obviously, as a private seller, you can't just turn your home over to any stranger who wants to come through for a look.
 But some sellers are reluctant to leave the house even if the potential buyer is accompanied by a licensed and bonded real estate professional.